Einhorni/BethanysPieShop-ChangedAndAnnotaded/README.md

 - Deeper understanding in writing APIs (ASP.NET.
 Core Web API), use of EF Core
 - Definitely writing tests
 - Using interactivity and ASP.NET Identity
+- Application und usage of Razor and Blazor

 ## Additions and changes:
 - (With the help of a senior dev): Changed Blazor SearchPage to be just a component using _Layout and a RazorView.
 Original: BlazorSearch rendered in a separat Layout / Razor App